Thursday 4th Week of Easter

 especially to people who wrong us.

-a task reserved for a servant girl or boy,
+He washed his disciples’ feet, the task of a servant girl or boy,

 who that night would betray him.